ismail2202/airbnb-eda-project/README.md

 Key Questions Answered
 - What are the most common room types?
-- Which neighborhoods have the most listings?
+- Which neighbourhoods have the most listings?
-- How does price vary by neighborhood?
+- How does price vary by neighbourhood?
 - How are reviews distributed?
 - Do superhosts charge more?